Kai Pearce-Paul: Club career

+Wigan Warriors

 2020

 Pearce-Paul made his Super League debut in round 14 of the 2020 Super League season for the Warriors against St Helens where Wigan went on to lose 42–0 against a much more experienced St Helens squad, Pearce-Paul started from the bench and became Wigan Warriors player #1109.

-2021

-Pearce-Paul played 18 superleague matches in the 2021 season.
-He was Wigan Warrior’s top offloader.
-He debuted for England Knights against Jamaica.

 2022

 Pearce-Paul played 18 games for Wigan in the 2022 Super League season including the clubs shock semi-final loss against Leeds.